 You’ll miss it, but teaching is hard, especially when you’re a military spouse moving around constantly.
 Curriculum changes.
 More and more is expected of teachers and students alike, and it may be hard to even recognize the educational system now compared to when you left the classroom — even in a short period of time.
 And, let’s face it, teachers don’t get paid nearly as much as they should for all that’s required of them, especially when you factor in the hours and ink required for a job search every couple of years.

 Making It Work

 If you are a military spouse teacher, and perhaps a mom as well, props to you!
 To keep your streak going, remain flexible and open-minded.
 You may end up loving a school or a grade you once thought would be awful.
 Do your homework before you PCS.
 Make sure your license has reciprocity, and, if it doesn’t, figure out what needs to be done.
+Do research on all of your options.
+This article explains EdD vs PhD differences, because furthering your education is always a possibility.
 Also, do some research on school districts and individual schools in your new location, and get your resume out there as soon as possible.
 Start as a substitute if you need to; it will get your foot in the door.

 And, perhaps most of all, don’t become a hoarder — even if you aren’t on hiatus from the classroom.
 Yes, you need teaching supplies, and there are quite a few that will be useful to you in any classroom.
 But, it is extremely unpractical to haul around and store in your home every single worksheet you have ever come across.
 You don’t need your teacher’s guide to third-grade science because, guess what, you may not teach third-grade science!
 Even if you do, your new school will provide you with what you need.
 And yes, it’s hard to build up a classroom library, but it’s even harder to lug yours around the world with you.
 If you’re keeping it because you’ll definitely use it, great, if you’re keeping it just in case, then purge, baby, purge!